 Just swipe right on a guest's name to change their status to Checked In.

 Search & Swipe

-When searching for a guest by name, you can swipe & check-in right from the search results.
+When searching for a guest by name or company, you can swipe & check-in right from the search results.

 Check-in from contact profile